Topic:

 Reviewed:

 It seems a cliché to refer to moody teenagers, but there are emotional, biological, and social reasons that lie behind the stereotype.
-Hormone fluctuations that drive the physical changes in your teenager, can also play havoc with their emotions.
-Over-sensitivity, having a short-temper, hyperactivity, tearfulness and anger are just some of the emotional states your typical teen may go through over a day, sometimes within a matter of minutes!
+The hormone fluctuations that drive the physical changes in your teenager can also play havoc with their emotions.

-Top tips for supporting your teen:
+Top tips for supporting your teen

-• Resist the temptation to judge and lecture and opt for listening and supporting instead.
+• Resist the temptation to judge and lecture, and opt for listening and supporting instead.
+Acknowledge and validate their feelings.

 • Don’t try and solve their problems for them – instead talk about possible approaches they could take to resolve the issue.
 Let them take the lead.